Living with the Ravens

 Using documentary filming and rich slow-motion footage these films became stand-alone pieces as well as working within a suite of films.

-Her message is simple; anyone can come and Kayak.
-Maya Ray was just one of the inspiring individuals we met when we filmed this series of short documentaries for British Canoeing’s Paddle Ability campaign.
-By the end of filming we got in a canoeing and started paddling ourselves.
+Her message is simple; ‘Absolutely anyone can come and kayak!’
+Maya Ray was just one of the inspiring individuals we met when filming this series of short documentaries for British Canoeing’s Paddle Ability campaign.
+By the end of the shoot we were in a canoe and paddling ourselves.